 Panela is a mild, white fresh cheese.
 It is not aged before being sold.

 It crumbles like Queso Fresco but not as much.
-It's texture might best be described as a firm Ricotta.
+It's texture might best be described as a extra firm Ricotta.

-Tradtioanlly Panela cheese was molded in baskets, which is why you will hear it called basket cheese in some places.
+Traditionally Panela cheese was molded in baskets, which is why you will hear it called basket cheese in some places.
 Panela you find in the store today comes in a round shape.

 It doesn't have a different name in English, so there isn't an American equivalent.
 The most similar cheese to Panela is probably Paneer cheese from India.